bbsBayes/bbsBayes/README.md

 <img src="man/figures/AMKE_slope.png" />

 #### gam
 The gam option models the time series as a semiparametric smooth using a Generalized Additive Model (GAM) structure.
+See https://github.com/AdamCSmithCWS/GAM_Paper_Script for more information (full publication coming soon)
 ``` r
     #stratified_data <- stratify(by = "bbs_usgs")